 Closet Ceiling Light

-I purchased a Hampton Bay Textured White 2-Light Flushmount Model # FL226-S, ceiling light from Home Depot for about $20.
+I purchased a Hampton Bay Textured White 2-Light Flushmount Model # FL226-S (Editor’s Note: this item is no longer available and a modern LED version is linked here), ceiling light from Home Depot for about $20.
 The light is rated for two (2) 60 watt medium base bulbs.
 I liked the clean low profile look of the unit and wanted two bulbs for good illumination.
 The 60 watt power limit per bulb is not a problem with compact fluorescent lamp (CFL) bulbs that draw just 23 watts each with an equivalent light output of 100 watts.

 Please refer to the Hampton Bay 2-Light Model # FL226-S installation guide for the details.